 "We'll never get Bonnie back.
 She's gone forever.
 So there really is no justice for us at all," said Bonnie's niece May Hitaj.

-MacNeill was sentenced to life no-parole, but the SJC recently ruled life no-parole sentences for teen killers unconstitutional.
+MacNeill was sentenced to life in prison without parole, but in 2013, the Massachusetts Supreme Judicial Court ruled that life sentences for juveniles convicted of murder without the possibility for parole were unconstitutional.
 MacNeill now has a parole hearing scheduled for Jan.
 15.

 "Bonnie had rights.
 He took those rights away from her the day he murdered her.
 Now, he expects to have all these rights and because he's been in jail for 37 years, all should be forgiven and he should walk away?
 I don't see the fairness in that for anybody," said Hitaj.